Dominion Energy, Berkshire to terminate Questar Pipelines deal

-July 12 (Reuters) - Dominion Energy Inc (D.N) and a unit of Warren Buffett's Berkshire Hathaway Inc (BRKa.N) said on Monday they had agreed to terminate the planned sale of Questar Pipelines, citing uncertainty associated with regulatory clearance.
+(Reuters) - Dominion Energy Inc and a unit of Warren Buffett’s Berkshire Hathaway Inc said on Monday they had agreed to terminate the planned sale of Questar Pipelines, citing uncertainty associated with regulatory clearance.

 Berkshire Hathaway Energy last year agreed to buy Dominion’s natural gas transmission and storage network for $4 billion, to get access to more than 7,700 miles (12,390 km) of natural gas transmission lines and 900 billion cubic feet of gas storage.